-Vitthal Chavan’s stock was not in among this lot, though he – like many other farmers – had brought his tur to the centre ahead of the deadline.
+Vitthal Chavan’s stock was not in among this lot, though he – like many other farmers – had brought the lentils to the centre ahead of the deadline.
 But with only an informal notation by the official, Vitthal has no evidence in hand that he came to the centre in time.
-“How do I trust them?” he anxiously asks.
+“How do I trust them?” he asks, anxiously.
 “What if they just tear out the page where my name is written?
 It has been months since I harvested the crop.
 The stock is worth 45,000 rupees but it is lying at my house.
-If they do not buy it, I will have to sell it at a throwaway price [of even as low a Rs.
+If they do not buy it, I will have to sell it at a throwaway price [even as low a Rs.
 1,000 a quintal].
 The tur can deteriorate once the monsoon begins.”

-Last year, after several years, farmers in Marathwada moved away from the water guzzling sugarcane and instead sowed
+Last year, after several years, many farmers in Marathwada had moved away from the water guzzling sugarcane and instead sowed

 , a traditional food crop.
 They shifted because drought was much more acute in 2016 than in previous years.
 And they got a bumper crop – 20 lakh metric tonnes (across the state), says Subhash Deshmukh, compared to 4.4 lakh metric tonnes in 2015.